cenomla/oakengine/README.md

 #####Windows/Mac:

- ...
-I currently don't have access to one of these platform for testing the build on so I dont have a build system for them.
+ ...I currently don't have access to one of these platform for testing the build on so I dont have a build system for them.
 However Oak engine is coded using completely crossplatform code and librarys so it should build without too much trouble.

 ### Documentation:

- ...
-Coming soon (for now see the main.cpp file in the sandbox folder)
+ ...Coming soon (for now see the main.cpp file in the sandbox folder)